|

 Why did you write Coolies?

-As I worked with Chris in children’s publishing, I found there weren't too many kid’s books on the Asian-American contribution to America.
+As I worked with my husband Chris in children’s publishing, I found there weren't many children’s books on the Asian-American contribution to America.
 The Chinese railroad worker’s struggle was a personal story because my ancestors worked on the transcontinental railroad a very long time ago.
-The first wave of Chinese immigrants that came to America was from my ancestral village of Toi Shan-China. |
+The first wave of Chinese immigrants that came to America was from my ancestral village of Toi Shan-China.

 Did you like school when you were a kid?